gnat/css-scope-inline/README.md

 Get an inline Tailwind esque experience in vanilla CSS.
 Try this if you:

 * Want to stay close to vanilla CSS.
-* Hate typing individual class and id names over.. and over..
+* Hate typing individual class and id selectors over.. and over..
 * Wish to co-locate your CSS inline for ⚡️ [Locality of Behavior (LoB)](https://htmx.org/essays/locality-of-behaviour/)
 * Really wish `this` would work in `<style>` tags.
 * No build step.
 Dependency-free.